-Content-based courses designed to further develop speaking and writing skills, which complement various first-year required courses.

-Individual weekly appointments to assist each student to focus on specific tasks and skills.
+- Courses designed to further develop speaking, pronunciation, writing and critical-thinking skills, which complement first-year required courses. - Individual weekly appointments to assist students with specific language-related tasks and skills.

-FOR ALL THEOLOGICAL SCHOOL STUDENTS
+For all Theological School students

-Mini-courses which are offered to target specific skills, such as pronunciation, listening comprehension, interviewing techniques, and appropriate methods of documentation for written assignments.
+- Mini-courses which are offered to target specific skills, such as pronunciation, listening comprehension, interviewing techniques, and appropriate methods of documentation for written assignments.

-ESOL Film Festivals are held each semester to encourage oral discussion.
+- An ESOL Film Festival is held each semester to encourage oral discussion.

-Conversation Partners Program
+- Conversation Partners Program

-which provides students and spouses of students the opportunity to further develop their ability to engage in informal conversation.
-Partners meet for one hour, once a week, in a mutually agreed upon location.
+which provides students and their

+spouses the opportunity to further

+develop their ability to engage in

+informal conversation.
+Partners

+meet for one hour, once a week,

+in a mutually agreed upon location.

+For further information, please

+contact Ms. Vogel.
-Individual consultations, by

-appointment, for purposes of reviewing the organization, content, and appropriate documentation of research papers, presentations, and reports.
+- Individual consultations, by appointment, for purposes of reviewing the organization, content, and appropriate documentation of research papers, presentations, and reports.
+All appointments must be scheduled by Ms. Vogel, either by phone, in person, or e-mail.

-FOR GRADUATING WOMEN AND ALUMNAE

-Workshop series to assist students and alumnae as they prepare for their careers in ministry or more advanced graduate programs of study.
+- PASTH 549A,B,C Communication Skills for Liturgical Settings.
+One credit; three levels of instruction.
+Using various forms of liturgical texts, students have the opportunity to develop skills and strategies for effective oral delivery.
+Students meet instructor individually on a weekly basis.

 For further information on the program, please contact the ESOL Office.
-See also Conversation Partners and Spouses Program on page 53.
+See also Conversation Partners and Spouses Program on page 43.